Power Play! Campaign Research and Evaluation

-The Network for a Healthy California — Children's Power Play!
+The Power Play!
 Campaign model was developed through careful formative research and proven effective through a large-scale evaluation study.
-The Children's Power Play!
+The Power Play!
 Campaign conducts process evaluation on an ongoing basis and uses data from the biennial California Children’s Health Eating and Exercise Practices Survey to continue to assess its effectiveness.

 California Children’s Healthy Eating and Exercise Practices Survey

 The California Children’s Healthy Eating and Exercise Practices Survey (CalCHEEPS), a biennial statewide survey of 9- to 11-year-old children, provides dietary and physical activity information and helps to guide the Power Play!
 Campaign’s future direction.
 Information about CalCHEEPS and downloadable versions of the survey’s reports and data can be obtained in the Research and Evaluation Statewide Surveys section